-There are 2 formats of CPR cards.
+There used to be 2 formats of CPR cards.
 Students would either be issued paper cards or eCards.
 As of January 2018, AHA Training Centers are now required to start issuing eCards only.

 Paper CPR Cards

 In 2015, the AHA rolled out eCards as an alternative to paper cards.
-Students would receive an email with a link.
+Students receive an email with a link to claim their card.
 They would open the link, take a short survey about their class, and then claim their eCard certification.
-The eCard came in 2 different formats from students to print off.
-You can choose the traditional pocket card format or an 8.5 x 11″ certificate.
-Both formats have the same information as paper cards, but it also included a QR code so anyone could scan and verify the legitimacy of the card.
+The eCard comes in 2 different formats with the option for students to print off.
+You can choose the traditional pocket card format or an 8.5 x 11" certificate.
+Both formats have the same information as paper cards, but it also includes a QR code so anyone can scan and verify the legitimacy of the card.

 Who Has Access To a Replacement CPR Card?